 - update or amend the information we hold about you if it is wrong;

 - change your communication preferences at any time;

 - ask us to remove your personal information from our records;

 - object to the processing of your information for marketing purposes; or

 - raise a concern or complaint about the way in which your information is being handled by BWC.

 If you wish to find out more about these rights, or obtain a copy of the information we hold about you, please contact us at:

-If you have any questions or queries about this Privacy and Data Protection Statement, please contact our Data Protection Officer / Data Controller using the above address and contact details.
+If you have any questions or queries about this Privacy and Data Protection Statement, please contact our Data Protection Officer / Data Controller using the email address and contact details below.